hant0508/uBlock-filters/README.md

 # uBlock filters by hant0508

-This filter list for uBlock Origin/Adblock Plus is designed to be used with such lists as EasyList, RU AdList etc., so it's substantially free of intersections with them.
-The list is made for blocking ad (mostly on Russian websites) missed by other filter lists maintainers.
-It is regularly updated and actively developed for now.
+This filter list for uBlock Origin/Adblock Plus is designed for use with such lists as EasyList, RU AdList etc., so it's free of intersections with them.
+The list is made for blocking advertising and annoyances (mostly on Russian websites) missed by other filter lists.
+It is regularly updated and actively maintained for now.

 **Filter list installation:**
-click **[subscribe](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/hant05080/uBlock-filters/master/filters.txt&title=Filters%20by%20hant0508)** or use direct link:<br>
+click **[SUBSCRIBE](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/hant05080/uBlock-filters/master/filters.txt&title=Filters%20by%20hant0508)** or use direct link:<br>
 `https://raw.githubusercontent.com/hant05080/uBlock-filters/master/filters.txt`

 ### Recommendations
-This filter list is compatible with most modern ad blockers, however it's recommended to use [uBlock Origin](https://github.com/gorhill/uBlock) to supporting all the features — it's more lightweight and functional compared to
+This filter list is compatible with most modern ad blockers, however I recommend to use [uBlock Origin](https://github.com/gorhill/uBlock) that is more lightweight and functional than Adblock/ABP.
-Adblock.

 **uBlock Origin installation**: [Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), [Opera](https://addons.opera.com/en-gb/extensions/details/ublock/), [advanced installation options](https://github.com/gorhill/uBlock#installation)